FactorPrism®

 Operations

-Notified the registration workflow owner of the expected drift; no retraining, monitored to ensure it flattened.
+Notified the registration workflow owner of the expected drift; no retraining needed, and a follow-up analysis next period confirmed it had flattened.

 Key Insight